Frequently Asked Questions

 Will you do a transcript evaluation to determine if I have met the prerequisites?

-No. We are not able to provide that service, due to the large number of applications we receive.
-We apply the “common sense” rule for determining if a specific course will fulfill a requirement.
-If the course title includes “Biochemistry”, we will count it as a Biochemistry course.
-If you have questions about a specific course which has a title that does not reflect the content, please feel free to contact us.
+No. We cannot provide that service, due to the many applications we receive.
+We apply the “common sense” rule to determine if a specific course fulfills a requirement.
+If the course title includes “Biochemistry,” we will count it as a Biochemistry course.
+If you have questions about a specific course with a title that does not reflect the content, please get in touch with us.

 Must I complete the required courses before I apply?

 No, but you must show in writing, or at the interview if you are selected to be interviewed, that you have specific plans to complete these courses by mid-August, when our Fall semester begins.
-Once you have completed these courses, arrange to have original transcripts sent directly to the Radford University Carilion Admissions Department.
-As mentioned elsewhere, CASPA does not send transcripts to institutions, so you must arrange to have original transcripts of all your college work sent to the Radford University Carilion Admissions Department if you are accepted.
+Once you have completed these courses, arrange to have original transcripts sent directly to the Radford University Admissions Department.
+As mentioned elsewhere, CASPA does not send transcripts to institutions, so you must arrange to have original transcripts of all your college work forwarded to the Radford University Admissions Department if you are accepted to the Program.

 What courses would be good to take in addition to the required courses?

-We recommend pathophysiology, critical thinking, pharmacology, cadaver-based human anatomy, and additional humanities.
-Upper level science courses are very helpful for preparing you for the rigors of our instructional curriculum.
-Courses in public health or health care administration may also be quite useful in developing and demonstrating your breadth of health care knowledge.
+We recommend pathophysiology, critical thinking, pharmacology, cadaver-based human anatomy, and additional humanities courses.
+Upper-level science courses are beneficial for preparing you for the rigor of our instructional curriculum.
+Public health or health care administration courses may also be useful in developing and demonstrating your breadth of health care knowledge.

 What about online courses for prerequisites?